hyperledger/aries-mediator-service/afj/README.md

 # Setup and Run

-This repo comes with a [.devContainer](../.devcontainer) that will allow you to build and run AFJ based src.
-It's added because AFJ requires some Indy libraries that can be a hassle to build.
-All the steps below work from the devContainer.
-The resulting AFJ mediator image will be placed on your local machine - no inside the devContainer.
+This repository includes a .devContainer that enables you to build and run AFJ-based source code.
+This feature is provided because AFJ depends on certain Indy libraries that can be challenging to compile.
+All the procedures mentioned below can be executed within the devContainer.
+The resulting AFJ mediator image will be stored on your local machine, not inside the devContainer.

-You're not meant to run production work load with `ts-node` so this project tries to get you off on the right foot by using `gulp` to orcestrate the build, which will transpile `.ts` to `.js`.
+It is not recommended to use ts-node for running production workloads.
+Therefore, this project aims to start you off correctly by utilizing gulp for build orchestration.
+This will convert your .ts (TypeScript) files into .js (JavaScript) files.

 ## Build